 - Any student who pays the required College fees and is registered for class at BHCC is a member of the BHCC Student Association.

 - Any student who seeks elective or appointed office in the Student Government Association must be enrolled for at least a six (6) credit course load (part-time status), have a 2.30 G.P.A., and be in good standing as defined by the College and maintain this status during the term of office.

 - The Student Government Association will consist of an Executive Board.
-The Executive Board will consist of a President, 5 Vice Presidents, a Secretary, Representative to the Chelsea Campus and 5 Senator-at-Large positions, all of which have equal voting authority and will at all times reflect the administrative structure of Bunker Hill Community College.
+The Executive Board will consist of a President, 5 Vice Presidents, a Secretary, Associate Vice President of the Chelsea Campus, Associate Vice President of the H-Building and 5 Senator-at-Large positions, all of which have equal voting authority and will at all times reflect the administrative structure of Bunker Hill Community College.
 To maintain open communication and promote collaboration, the SGA will coordinate monthly Club Presidents Meetings.
 The Club Presidents Meetings shall consist of representatives appointed by every recognized club at BHCC.
 All club/organization Presidents are responsible for insuring that club representatives maintain an active link with the SGA to provide maximum exchange and dissemination of information.

 - Officers and Their Election: The Student Association will elect, in the spring prior to the academic year of term or office, the following officers: